Papyrus Oxyrhynchus 69

 Papyrus Oxyrhynchus 69 (P. Oxy.
 69) is a complaint about a robbery, written in Greek.
 The manuscript was written on papyrus in the form of a sheet.
 It was discovered by Grenfell and Hunt in 1897 in Oxyrhynchus.
 The document was written on 21 November 190.
-Currently it is housed in the Haskell Oriental Institute at the University of Chicago (2061).
+Currently it is housed in the Institute for the Study of Ancient Cultures at the University of Chicago.
 The text was published by Grenfell and Hunt in 1898.

 The beginning of the letter is lost.
 It is a petition to an unknown official describing the theft of some barley and asking that an investigation be carried out.
 The author is unknown.
 The measurements of the fragment are 178 by 115 mm.
 The description of the crime scene is quite detailed: